SquareSR/Testing-Red-Classic/red-classic/README.md

 - Get **Rare Candy** + **Escape Rope**

-- Fight the lass, and we evolve to Nidorino
+- Fight the lass
   - Oddish:     HA x2-3
   - Bellsprout: HA x2

-- **MENU** on the blue tile
+- If on Hiker Strats **MENU**
-  - Use Slot 3 TM12 to teach Nidorino Water Gun over slot3 Leer
+  - Use Slot 4 TM12 to teach Nidorino Water Gun over slot3 Leer

-- Fight the Hiker
+- Optional Hiker
   - WG spam

-- Get the **Moon Stone**, and take the ladder.
+- Get the **Moon Stone** and take the ladder.

-Contine down and right to the next ladder and follow the path below
+Continue down and right to the next ladder and follow the path below

-- Menu on the blue tile
+- Menu before Rocket
-  - Use Slot 5 Moon Stone on Nidorino
+  - Use Slot 6 Moon Stone on Nidorino

 Moon Rocket
   - Rattata: HA + PS